Umbilical Cord Prolapse Results in Emergency C-Section

 Umbilical cord prolapse occurs in about 1 in 500 births.
 It is dangerous for the baby and can result in stillbirth.

 “I was so scared.
 I kept repeating, am I okay?
 Is the baby okay?
 I must have asked that 100 times.
-Dr. GG was so nice and kept assuring me that I was going to be okay.”
+My amazing doctor was so nice and kept assuring me that I was going to be okay.”

-A nurse then took Dr. GG’s place, hopped on the bed with Mary, and had to keep her fingers inside to hold the baby’s head and keep the cord in place as she was wheeled to the procedure room.
+A nurse then came in Mary’s room, hopped on the bed with her, and had to keep her fingers inside to hold the baby’s head and keep the cord in place as she was wheeled to the procedure room.

-Grateful for my Baby Boy, and Dr. GG
+Grateful for my Baby Boy and My Amazing Doctor

 Minutes later, baby Dane was born a healthy 8 lbs. and 9 ounces.
 Because Mary had to be put to sleep for the emergency delivery, Marc was the one to hold their son for the first time.
 Mary woke up shortly after and started to breastfeed.
 Even though she was still groggy from the surgery, she says it was the best moment ever.